 Call for applications are carried out once a year for residency in the following year.
 The next Open Call will take place in 2022 for the 2023 Cycle.
 Applications are evaluated by an external panel comprising respected professionals from different disciplines.
 Please look out for announcements on the next open call.

 No. Each applicant should apply for only one residency type per cycle.

 Yes.
 We encourage applicants who were not selected for one cycle to apply for subsequent cycles.
 Selection of Residents for each cycle is guided by subject interests.
 Therefore, applicants are encouraged to apply for the cycle where the focused areas of the programme align with their research interest and practice.

 Each new cycle starts in April.
-The Artist Residency is a fixed 6-month period of Apr-Sep or Oct-Mar.
-The Community & Education Residency and Curatorial & Research Residency are a flexible 1 to 3 continuous months.
+The Artist Residency is a fixed six-month period of Apr-Sep or Oct-Mar.
+The Community & Education Residency and Curatorial & Research Residency are a flexible one to three continuous months.

 Residents are expected to participate in collective activities organised by the SAM Residencies team, contribute to the Residencies blog and initiate at least one (1) programme that is targeted for public audience, in any format as agreed with the SAM Residencies team.
 There is no expectation on residents to produce resolved works/projects while in residence.
 International Residents must be able to commit to the short-term stay in Singapore for the duration of their residency.

 The Residencies spaces will be open spaces for social interaction, not just for the art community but also with the larger creative sector, serving as a catalyst for collaborative and collective activities to develop.
 The public programmes add to the diversity of SAM’s content and programming to engage visitors in different ways through activities and presentations.
 These programmes may take the form of open studio visits, public workshops, talks as well as interactions with Residents.
 It will also create more spaces to support community interactions between artists and the public, and enable meaningful encounters with art.